 The Name of the Corporation

-Your corporation’s name is the formal name of the corporation, which must be distinctive and distinct from the names of other firms in the state, must be included in the articles of incorporation.
+Your corporation’s name is the formal name of the corporation, which must be distinctive and distinct from the names of other firms in the state, and must be included in the articles of incorporation.
 In some circumstances, it may be necessary for your corporation to include specific words or phrases in its name to signify that it is a corporation, such as “incorporation,” “inc.,” “corporation,” or “Corp.”

 Objectives of the Corporation